 Variations: Bluebird French Macarons or Macaron Pops; Candy Cane Macarons; Cheeseburger Macs or Macarons; Fourth of July Macarons; French Macaron Woodland Topiary; Nut-Free French Macarons; Pumpkin Spice Macaron Pops; Raspberry Lemonade Macarons; Savory French Macaron Hors d'Oeuvres

 The pink/brown macarons are bittersweet chocolate raspberry flavor / The pink/yellow ones are pink lemonade / The yellow/brown ones are lemon and dark chocolate / I also filled some with dulce de leche...can't go wrong with that!

 Fresh Meyer Lemon and Blackberry Macarons: The purple ones have chocolate ganache with seedless blackberry preserves, and a blackberry right in the center.
 The yellow ones have white chocolate/Meyer lemon ganache filling.

-Still made with ground almonds or almond flour, egg whites and sugar, macarons are little fragile and cripsy light cookies, macarons used to be made in just a few flavors, such as vanilla, chocolate, coffee and raspberry, that sandwich a creamy ganache or a butter cream filling.
-They are actually gluten-free.
-But, today you can find them in every flavor choice possible.
-The fillings are often substituted with lighter, flavor packed ones flavored with fruit.
+Made with ground almonds or almond flour, egg whites and sugar, but now with added coloring to make green, ivory, chocolate, yellow, flecked or marbled, macarons are little fragile and crispy light cookies that sandwich a creamy filling.
+They used to be made in just a few flavors, such as vanilla, chocolate, coffee and raspberry, filled with either with ganache or a butter cream.
+But, today you can find them in Hermé's shop in every flavor choice possible.
+He has also substituted the ganache or a butter cream fillings with lighter, flavor-packed ones flavored with fruit.